a-torgovitsky/MarginalTreatmentEffects.jl/README.md

 menu("/path/to/where/you/want/to/save")
 ```

-If you want to try to automatically call `latexpdf` to compile the TikZ figures, do this:
+If you want to try to automatically call `pdflatex` to compile the TikZ figures, do this:
 ```julia
 menu("/path/to/where/you/want/to/save", compile = true)
 ```